Eighth Grade Capstone Project

 Harnessing the skills and knowledge gained during their time at Duke School, our eighth-grade students have the agency and authority to fully design and execute their final project on campus.
 Students spend three months independently developing, researching, and sharing their project work built on a topic entirely of their choosing.

+Alumni reflect that the skills developed during this work shape their research and investigative skills for life.
 Duke School graduates are composed, confident, and ready for any challenge to come in the future that is impossible to know but not impossible to shape.

 Capstone project reflections...